-Cutting frozen meat can be challenging for those who don’t know how to do it, but there are ways to get the job done quickly and efficiently.
+Cutting frozen meat can be a challenging task for those who don’t know how to do it, but there are some ways to get the job done fast and efficiently.
 Read on to learn more about these methods.

 How to cut frozen meat